trungnguyen304/sellfino/README.md

 ## Custom apps
 Based on the apps that we implemented, you can write your custom ones.
 Please make sure that you use unique handle - it should be also the same as the app folder's name.

-:exclamation: **You can also have apps that are listed for selected stores.**
+:exclamation: **You can also have apps that are listed for selected stores only.**

 To do that, open `info.json` file of the app and add:
 ```